Divested-Mobile/Mull/README.md

 Overview
 --------
-Fennec DOS is basically Orfox (Android Tor Browser), but without routing over Tor network.
+Fennec DOS is basically Orfox (Tor Browser Android), but without routing over Tor network and upstream Firefox (instead of a modified ESR).
 It enables many features upstreamed by the Tor Uplift project through @pyllyukko's user.js project.
 It was originally created as builds of the patchset from [bug 1419581](https://bugzilla.mozilla.org/show_bug.cgi?id=1419581).